Storing secrets in Azure Key Vault from Azure DevOps Release Pipeline

 Step 3 – Use “Write Secrets” task to store secrets in the Key Vault

 Add a task to your release pipeline stage to write secrets to Azure Key Vault.
 It will look something like this (replace name of your Key Vault here).
 Note that the secret value is coming from the variable we set in Step 2 above.
-New release pipeline At this stage, if you have setup subscription information, Key Vault Name and other parameters correctly in the above task, and you run the pipeline, you will run into the following error: New release pipeline To fix that problem, we need to set permissions on Azure Key Vault.
+At this stage, if you have setup subscription information, Key Vault Name and other parameters correctly in the above task, and you run the pipeline, you will run into the following error: To fix that problem, we need to set permissions on Azure Key Vault.
 Continue with the following steps.

 Step 4 – Find Managed Service Principal